lowlighter/metrics/README.md

 It will consume an additional GitHub request per event fetched.

-Because of GitHub REST API limitation, the provided token will require full `repo` permissions to access **private** events.
+Because of GitHub REST API limitation, provided token requires full `repo` scope to access **private** events.
-By default, events that cannot be fetched will be ignored so you can still use this plugin with a public token.
+Events that cannot be fetched will be ignored so it is still possible to use this plugin with a scope-less token.

 Add the following to your workflow :
 ```yaml